Purpose and scope of the scheme

 Who is it for?

-This scheme specifically focuses on providing mentoring relationships for all postgraduate researcher students (PGRs) in the final 18 months before their submission deadline.
+This scheme focuses on providing mentoring relationships for all 2nd, 3rd and final year postgraduate researcher students.
 It will primarily utilise postdoctoral researchers as mentors.